 After a year of operation under the New Zealand Health and Safety at Work (HSW) Act 2015, which became effective on 4 April 2016, insurers are discovering it is in their interests to take a more proactive approach to events in order to avoid unintentional breaches of the law.

 In New Zealand, there is no private personal liability insurance because all personal liability is handled through a public body, the Accident Compensation Commission.
-But insurers are able to provide statutory liability insurance to directors, employees and sometimes volunteers covering reparations and defence costs – although not fines.
+But insurers are able to provide statutory liability insurance to directors, employees and sometimes volunteers covering reparations, legal fees and defence costs – although not fines.
 While policies do not require the insurer to become involved unless there are charges laid, insurers are taking action earlier to avoid escalating legal problems down the track, says Brent Sutton, principal at Safety Associates.
 “It’s in the interests of the insurer to get involved early because they either spend money up front to manage the problem or they spend a lot more into the back end when the client has been charged,” says Brent.

 Under the new system, companies dealing with a health and safety incident below a certain threshold of offence can request to enter into an Enforceable Undertaking (EU), a legally binding agreement between WorkSafe and a duty holder.
 EUs can be used as an alternative to prosecution and most cases under the new Act have taken that path in the first instance.

 The first case taken by WorkSafe under the new Act provides a dramatic example.
 The breach occurred when two boys at a private school who were acting in a production of Sweeney Todd, where the action was meant to simulate throats being cut, suffered severe lacerations to the throat.
 WorkSafe agreed to an undertaking involving a minimum of NZ$77,500 in reparations, the development of health and safety guidelines as part of the school’s performing arts curriculum and providing workshops for other schools.